almeidas-tatiane/almeidas-tatiane/README.md

 🔭 **Currently open to new challenges** as a Performance Test Engineer.
 🌱 Learning K6 and exploring CI/CD integrations for performance pipelines.
-📈 Passionate about observability, root cause analysis, and performance-first culture.
+📈 Passionate about quality, observability, root cause analysis, and performance-first culture.

 ---